 In May 2020, USAID Fish Right's Fish Tiangge initiative in the Philippines developed an online platform using Facebook to link fishers with local consumers.
 This one initiative connected 6,000 fisherfolk with more than 300,000 households—enhancing local food security and preserving incomes for thousands of fisherfolk.

-For example, we are collaborating with AquaConnect in India to provide digital solutions that help shrimp farmers identify quality products and farm-input purchases.
+This affirms our own collaboration with AquaConnect in India to provide digital solutions that help shrimp farmers identify quality products and farm-input purchases.
 Farmers also get notices and materials on growth and disease advisories, advice and information on affordable financing, and resources to connect to different markets in India.

 Digital technology will continue to be a major source of the sector evolution and innovation in the coming years; especially when looking at sustainable seafood trends.